Nebula-Software-Systems/Nebula.Caching/docs/documentation/AttributeUsage/AttributeUsage.md

 Under the section you defined above, create a new section called _CacheSettings_, where you are going to place the your cache duration.

-The key you need to use here should the a template key based upon the assembly your interface implementation lives upon.
+The key you need to use here should the a template key based upon the namespace your interface implementation lives upon.
 For more information on what to place on the key part, please refer to [this](../CacheKeyGeneration/CacheKeyGeneration.md).

 The value for your cache duration should follow the _HH.MM.SS_ pattern, where HH represents Hours, MM represents Minutes and SS represent seconds.
 So, for example, if you want your cache to have a duration of 1 hour, 15 minutes and 30 seconds, the value should for the duration should be _01:15:30_.